Onyxx300/project3/docus/xtremecaterpillardoc.md

 ←↑↓→: Move

 RULES:
--Each fruit is worth 2 points
--Running into yourself or a wall results in a game over -Caterpillar is much faster-- use caution!
+-Each fruit is worth 2 points and increases caterpillar speed -Running into yourself or a wall results in a game over -Game window is twice as large as regular Hungry Caterpillar

 CREDITS:
 -Sound effects from Super Mario World
 -Music is Gulfstream by Greenfly
+-Coded by Erik Hardy in 2025 for CSI 218 final project using the pygame enine